devenes/my-aws-capstone-project/README.md

 - Step 3: Create RDS

-- Step 4: Create two S3 Buckets and set one of these as static website.
+- Step 4: Create two S3 Buckets and set one of these as static website

-- Step 5: Download or clone project definition from GitHub.
+- Step 5: Download or clone project definition

 - Step 6: Prepare your Github repository